 Javier Fernández ran away the lead in the short program at Internationaux de France by an almost 14-point margin.
 The Spanish star laid down a performance that earned a standing ovation from the crowd in the arena and brought online audiences around the world to their feet.

 Fernández opened his Charlie Chaplin routine with a quad toe-triple toe combination and followed up with a quad Salchow, triple Axel as well as level-four spins and footwork.
 The five-time European Champion posted a season’s best with 107.86 points for a strong lead.
 “It was a good day,” the two-time World champion said.
 “After my first Grand Prix, I needed a good skate and to be able to smile.
 It is sometimes hard with all the work and the pressure.
 The competition isn’t done yet.
 We still have tomorrow – that is going to be even harder – but I think we started this competition with the right direction and I’m excited for tomorrow to finish this competition with a very good result.”

-The Spanish star had a runaway victory in the segment over Japan’s Shoma Uno and Alexander Samarin of Russia.
+His performance earned him a runaway victory in the segment over Japan’s Shoma Uno and Alexander Samarin of Russia.

-He went on to win the event, capturing the seventh and final Grand Prix gold medal of his career.
+Fernández went on to win the event, capturing the seventh and final Grand Prix gold medal of his career.